khunjon/wanderlist/TROUBLESHOOTING.md

 # Troubleshooting: Add Place to List Functionality

-## Issue
+## ✅ Issue Resolved
-The core functionality of adding a place to a list is not working and returns an error.
+The core functionality of adding a place to a list has been **fixed**.
+The main issue was Firestore rejecting `undefined` values in the `notes` field.

+## What Was Fixed
+- **Undefined field values**: Modified `addPlaceToList` function to filter out undefined values before saving to Firestore
+- **Enhanced error handling**: Added better error messages and validation
+- **Cleaned up debug logging**: Removed excessive console logs for production use

-## Root Causes Identified
+## Root Causes That Were Identified

 ### 1. Missing Environment Variables
 The most likely cause is missing Firebase configuration.
 You need to create a `.env.local` file in the project root with the following variables: